Get started with Azure Monitor

 Click a resource in the diagnostic logs page.
 If diagnostic logs are being stored in a storage account, you will see a list of hourly logs that you can directly download.

 You can also click Diagnostic Settings, which allows you to set up or modify your settings for archival to a storage account, streaming to Event Hubs, or sending to a Log Analytics workspace.

 If you have set up diagnostic logs to Log Analytics, you can then search them in the Log search section of the portal.

-Navigate to the Alerts section of the Monitor page.
+Navigate to the Alerts (Classic) section of the Monitor page.

-Here you can manage all alerts on your Azure resources.
+Here you can manage all classic alerts on your Azure resources.
 This includes alerts on metrics, activity log events, Application Insights web tests (Locations), and Application Insights proactive diagnostics.
 Alerts connect to action groups.
 Action groups provide a way to notify people or perform specific actions when an alert fires.